plamen911/YouTube-Time-Range-Extractor-To-Mp3/README.md

 brew install ffmpeg
 ```

-Install this package with composer
+Then install this package with composer

 ```
 composer require norkunas/youtube-dl-php